gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ##### !question

-Select all that are roles that are part of the DevSecOps team
+Which of the following roles are part of a DevSecOps team?

 ##### !end-question